 A legal GVM is set for all vehicles as part of the Australian Design Rules (ADR) approval process.
 If your vehicle exceeds these limits you could be up for a costly fine, void your insurance and make your vehicle unsafe.

 To combat these issues, ARB offers Old Man Emu GVM upgrades in line with ADR requirements for a number of new, unregistered vehicles.

-Once vehicles are registered, they fall under the jurisdiction of the state authorities.
+Already registered vehicles fall under the jurisdiction of their state authorities.
 The need for GVM upgrades post registration should be discussed with your local ARB State Office, as regulations differ between states and other requirements may be imposed locally.